JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

 big enough that the whole operation fits one state, keeping it atomic is the anchor, and opening it becomes something `SWEEP_MIN_AREA_SCHEDULE` decides on area grounds — the "split until multiplexers and registers cost more than the units saved" behaviour an area-first build wants.
-The search still never spends timing margin (the `worst_state_du > anchor["worst_state_du"]` guard), so a loose clock does not licence a slower schedule; it changes what the ANCHOR is, and therefore what the search is choosing between.
+A loose clock also provides slack the area search may spend, up to the scaled clock budget; real synthesis and the tighten/reschedule loop still enforce the declared FMAX.
+It changes both what the anchor is and which slower-but-feasible area points can be considered.

 `autofsm_min_area_verify_test.py` is where this is measured rather than
 asserted: it builds the alternatives the search passed over